edibuf-ux/FNF-Vslice-Multikey/README.md

 ```
 - You can then set the difficulty name and keycount number to what you want, for example if you want the hard difficulty to be 6K, you would add ```"hard": 6```

-(You will also need to refresh loaded data with F5 after adding/changing a key count json!)
+(You may also need to refresh loaded data with F5 after adding/changing a key count json!)

 ### Setting up a custom notestyle
 - Each notestyle that supports multikey will need to have its own set of multikey data, you can copy from the existing ones for the base note styles